zzj99/glhosts/g0og1e/readme.md

 The scripts in this folder are used to update hosts for g0og1e from specific URLs.
 The python version script is strongly recommended, as the shell script version is just a demo for test.

-#hosts.py# python2 script, works for Windows, Linux and MacOS.
+hosts.py: python2 script, works for Windows, Linux and MacOS.

-#hosts.sh# shell script, works for Linux and MacOS.
+hosts.sh: shell script, works for Linux and MacOS.

 Usage
 ------